“Story is the key. It’s how humans have always learned, connected, grown and evolved. Always will be.”Betsy Henning, AHA Founder

 AA, Business, Pikes Peak Community College

-Tiffany is in love with the telling detail.
+Thatcher is in love with the telling detail.
 The design that sings without a single unneeded note.
-She speaks in clean lines, bold color and delightful subversions of the expected.
-She’s happiest when her work reveals a new side of something you were sure you already knew.
+He speaks in clean lines, bold color and delightful subversions of the expected.
+He’s happiest when his work reveals a new side of something you were sure you already knew.

-A nuanced approach powers every aspect of Tiffany’s work.
-She clarifies and declutters.
-She designs moments of brilliant interactivity.
-She spots the straightforward solution hidden inside the complicated question.
+A nuanced approach powers every aspect of Thatcher’s work.
+He clarifies and declutters.
+He designs moments of brilliant interactivity.
+He spots the straightforward solution hidden inside the complicated question.

-At home, Tiffany spends weekends rehabbing vintage midcentury furniture.
+At home, Thatcher spends weekends rehabbing vintage midcentury furniture.
 Applying aesthetic, technique and creativity to tried-and-true classics.
-Her garage reeks of varnish; her living room looks like Mad Men.
+His garage reeks of varnish; his living room looks like Mad Men.

 AA, Graphic Design, Portland Community College